Turning awareness of social causes into action by making volunteering easier to discover, coordinate, and experience with others.

 DESIGNING A SOLUTION

-Translating ideas into early design solutions: news, messaging, search & sign-up, profiles, & rideshare.
+From research to exploring early design concepts for discovery, news, messaging, profiles, & rideshare.

-My task: design the profile experience for users and organizations.
+My task: design for users and organizations to support participation and manage connections.

 Several Low / Mid fidelity screens based on each of our proposed features